EnzoMartin/Sticky-Element/README.md

 Sticking an Element when Scrolling
 =======================

+**IMPORTANT**: It's recommended to use the new CSS `position: sticky` property: https://developers.google.com/web/updates/2012/08/Stick-your-landings-position-sticky-lands-in-WebKit

 This is a jQuery plugin to make an element scroll with the page inside the boundaries of a specified container.

 There are many plugins like this, but this one was built to be simple and lightweight, with no frills nor extra features.